Training Overview

 - No state transitions exist.
 In RLHF, the initial states for the domain are prompts sampled from a training dataset and the “action” is the completion to said prompt.
 During standard practices, this action does not impact the next state and is only scored by the reward model.

 - Response level rewards.
-Often referred to as a Bandits Problem, RLHF attribution of reward is done for an entire sequence of actions, composed of multiple generated tokens, rather than in a fine-grained manner.
+Often referred to as a bandit problem, RLHF attribution of reward is done for an entire sequence of actions, composed of multiple generated tokens, rather than in a fine-grained manner.

 Given the single-turn nature of the problem, the optimization can be re-written without the time horizon and discount factor (and the reward models): \[J(\pi) = \mathbb{E}_{\tau \sim \pi} \left[r_\theta(s_t, a_t) \right].\qquad{(2)}\]